rkgttr/generator-rkgttr/README.md

 **Following are a few things to keep in mind when you work on your project:**

-Don't forget to launch `launch` (or to manually launch the `gulp` command into your console/terminal) before working on your project.
+Don't forget to launch the `gulp` command before working on your project.

 There are two main folders in your folder: `build/` and `src/`. `build/` contains the compiled, concatenated and minified files you will deploy.
 You should never work into the `build` folder, if you do, you'll suffer immeasurable pain and die miserably. `src/` contains your working files, work here, and only here.
-Save your pug templates into the `src/pug folder`, and all your included Pug templates into the `src/pug/includes` folder.
+Save your pug templates into the `src/pug` folder, and all your included Pug templates into the `src/pug/includes` folder.
 All generated HTML files will end up in the `build/` folder.

-Always write your JavaScript into `src/js/main.js`.
+Always write your JavaScript into `src/js/main.js`, or create additional modules.
 You can use [ECMAScript 6](https://babeljs.io/) or standard ECMAScript 5.
-However, don't use any ES6 functionalities that depend on the Babel Polyfill.
-Your code will be minifed as ES5.
+However, avoid using any ES6 functionalities that depend on the Babel Polyfill, or you'll have to include it by uncommenting the corresponding line in `src/js/main.js`.
+Your code and modules will be bundled and minifed as ES5.

-If you use jQuery, add any jQuery plugins or JavaScript helpers into `src/js/plugins.js`.

 Don't forget to change your favicon and the IOS and Windows special icons/tiles on the `src/favicon/` folder.